Silky Smooth Chocolate Buttercream Frosting

 Chocolate Buttercream Frosting

-• Add your softened butter, salt and vanilla extract to a large bowl.
+• Cream butter – Add your softened butter, salt and vanilla extract to a large bowl.
 If using a stand mixer fit it with the paddle attachment.
-Beat on high speed for 5 minutes until pale and fluffy.
+Beat on medium high speed for 5 minutes until pale and fluffy.
+You will want to scrape down the bowl halfway through with a spatula to ensure everything beats together evenly!

-• Scrape down the bowl and add all the sifted powdered sugar and cocoa powder and begin beating on low speed.
-When no dry ingredients are showing, turn the speed up to high speed and beat for 10 minutes.
+• Add sugar – Scrape the bowl down using a spatula and add all of the sifted powdered sugar and cocoa powder.
+Begin beating on low speed at first.
+When no dry ingredients are showing, turn the speed up to medium high speed again and beat for 5 minutes.

 Notes